Federated Domain Generalization: A Survey: Methodologies: A Survey

 where $\alpha$ is the learning rate. \paragraph{Inner-loop optimization iterations:} After performing $J$ number of inner-loop update steps, the task-specific base learner parameters become $\Phi_{\mathfrak{i}, J}$. \paragraph{Meta optimization:} The meta-learned initialization $\Phi$ is evaluated based on the generalization performance of the task-specific base learner with parameters $\Phi_\mathfrak{i}$ (or $\ \Phi_{\mathfrak{i}, J})$ on unseen query examples $D_Q$.
 The objective of MAML is to minimize the meta-learning algorithm's objective function, denoted as $L(D_{Q_\mathfrak{i}}, \Phi_\mathfrak{i})$, as follows:

 where $\zeta$ is the meta-learning rate.

-Chen \textit{et al.} \cite{chen2018federated} presented FedMeta, a federated meta-learning framework that effectively addresses statistical and systematic challenges in federated learning by reducing communication cost, improving convergence speed, increasing accuracy, and preserving user privacy, outperforming existing optimization algorithms.
-Wang \textit{et al.} \cite{wang2022graphfl} drew inspiration from MAML and proposed two GraphFL methods to address the non-IID issue in graph data and tackle tasks involving new label domains by splitting each task into a labeled training set and a disjoint query set.
-Jiang \textit{et al.} \cite{jiang2019improving} presented a personalized FL approach using MAML algorithms, demonstrated the meta-learning interpretation of the widely used FedAvg algorithm, achieved a modified version to optimize the objectives of FL personalization to improve the generalization capability of the final global model.
-Lin \textit{et al.} \cite{lin2020collaborative} introduced a platform-aided collaborative learning framework for real-time edge intelligence, utilizing a federated meta-learning approach to train a model across multiple source edge nodes and efficiently adapt it to new tasks at a target edge node with limited data samples.
-Fallah \textit{et al.} \cite{fallah2021generalization} investigated the generalization properties of MAML algorithms for supervised learning and introduced a novel definition of stability that incorporates the number of tasks and samples per task, enabling a comprehensive analysis of MAML's generalization error in both seen and unseen test tasks.
-Li \textit{et al.} \cite{li2022generalizable} presented a novel pancreas segmentation model utilizing a meta-learning strategy and latent-space feature flow generation, which effectively mitigates interference from background clutter and appearance-style discrepancies through a coarse-to-fine workflow, resulting in superior performance on three pancreas datasets and surpassing state-of-the-art generalization methods.
-Chen \textit{et al.} \cite{chen2023industrial} introduced FedMeta-FFD, a pioneering method that combines federated learning and meta-learning to address the few-shot fault diagnosis challenge in IIoT, enabling clients to leverage external datasets while training a global meta-learner, resulting in improved convergence speed and accuracy compared to existing techniques.
-Khodak \textit{et al.} \cite{khodak2019adaptive} presented a theoretical framework that combines task-similarity, online convex optimization, and sequential prediction algorithms to design and analyze practical meta-learning methods, leading to improved performance in few-shot learning and federated learning through adaptive learning of task-similarity, enhanced transfer-risk bounds, and average-case regret bounds in dynamic task-environments or tasks.
+\hlyellow{Chen \textit{et al.}\mbox{\cite{chen2018federated}} presented FedMeta, a federated meta-learning framework that tackles both statistical and systematic complications in FL.
+By reducing communication costs, enhancing convergence speed, increasing accuracy, and ensuring privacy, FedMeta surpasses existing optimization algorithms.
+Wang \textit{et al.}\mbox{\cite{wang2022graphfl}} inspired by (MAML, proposed GraphFL methods to navigate the Non-IID issue in graph data and new label domains, employing a structure that divides each task into a labeled training set and a separate query set.
+Jiang \textit{et al.}\mbox{\cite{jiang2019improving}} introduced a personalized FL approach utilizing MAML algorithms.
+This work elucidates the meta-learning interpretation of the widely adopted FedAvg algorithm and proposes a refined version tailored to enhance FL personalization, ultimately aiming to improve the global model's generalization capability.
+Lin \textit{et al.}\mbox{\cite{lin2020collaborative}} developed a collaborative learning framework aimed at real-time edge intelligence, leveraging federated meta-learning to train models across multiple source edge nodes and swiftly adapt them to new tasks at target nodes with limited data.
+Fallah \textit{et al.}\mbox{\cite{fallah2021generalization}} delved into the generalization properties of MAML algorithms within supervised learning.
+They presented a novel stability definition that accounts for the number of tasks and samples per task, facilitating an in-depth analysis of MAML's generalization error.}